django-recaptcha/django-recaptcha/README.rst

 By default, the widgets provided only supports a single form with a single widget on each page.

+The language can be set with the 'h1' parameter, look at `language codes
+<https://developers.google.com/recaptcha/docs/language>`_ for the language code options.
+Note that translations need to be added to this package for the errors to be shown correctly.
+Currently the package has error translations for the following language codes: es, fr, nl, pl, pt_BR, ru, zh_CN, zh_TW

 However, the JavaScript used by the widgets can easily be overridden in the templates.

 The templates are located in: